moderna-bg-ltd/ai-chatgpt-api-php/README.md

 In this code snippet, we are parsing the response JSON using the json_decode function and extracting the generated text from the response data.
 We are then printing the generated text.

-This helps will help you to start with using the ChatGPT API with PHP!
+This helps will help you to start with using the ChatGPT API with PHP.